rahil627/PowerBracelet/Readme.md

-#PowerBracelet -  Kha Input Lib extention
+#PowerBracelet -  Simplified Kha Input Lib

 A Simple input library to get you quickly started.